Credit Hour Requirement

 The doctoral candidate must fill out the Dissertation Committee Change form in its entirety, providing as much documentation as possible to support their case.
 The burden of proof lies solely on the doctoral candidate.
 A doctoral candidate may request for one or more members of the committee to change up to two times.
 Any requests thereafter will be escalated to the Appeals Committee.

 American College of Education recognizes that matching qualified dissertation chairs and committee members with candidates, based on content area and methodology, of the dissertation, is required to optimize the student learning experience.
-Doctoral Candidates will be assigned a dissertation committee comprised of a dissertation chair and two committee members.
-Upon approving a doctorate candidate, the College will select a dissertation chair and committee members based on the following criteria:
+Doctoral Candidates will be assigned a dissertation committee comprised of a dissertation chair and one committee member.
+Upon approving a doctorate candidate, the College will select a dissertation chair and committee member based on the following criteria:

 - Expertise in content area and methodology selected by the doctorate candidate.